CompPhysics/ComputationalPhysics2/README.md

 ## Learning outcomes

-This course aims at giving you insights and knowledge about many of the central algorithms used in Data Analysis and Machine Learning.
-The course is project based and through various numerical projects, normally three, you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
-Both supervised and unsupervised methods will be covered.
-The emphasis is on a frequentist approach, although we will try to link it with a Bayesian approach as well.
-You will learn to develop and structure large codes for studying different cases where Machine Learning is applied to, get acquainted with computing facilities and learn to handle large scientific projects.
+The course introduces a variety of central algorithms and methods for professional studies of quantum mechanical systems, with relevance for several problems in physics, materials science and quantum chemistry.
+The course is project based and through the various projects, normally two, the participants will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
+The students will learn to develop and structure large codes for studying these systems, get aquainted with supercomputing facilities and learn to handle large scientific projects.
 A good scientific and ethical conduct is emphasized throughout the course.

-More specifically, after this course you will
+The course is also a continuation of FYS3150 – Computational Physics, and it will give a further treatment of several of the numerical methods given there.

 ## Prerequisites